-Hail damage may damage roofs, windows, porches and patios.
-For the latest maps, click Weather Fusion.
-We can inspect your property and attempt to locate any covered damage to your roof or other area that might be affected by the hail.
+While there are many potential damages that may result from storms, one of the most damaging is hail.
+Hail damage may impact roofs, windows, porches, and patios.
+We can inspect your property and attempt to locate any covered damage to your roof or other areas that might be affected by the hail.

 Hail is a form of solid precipitation.
 It consists of balls or irregular lumps of ice, each of which is referred to as a hailstone.
 There are methods available to detect hail-producing thunderstorms using weather satellites and weather radar imagery.